Add Another Chapter to Your Story

 Kappa Alpha Theta (KAΘ)

-Recruitment counselors, called Rho Gammas, are undergraduate women representing the various sororities in CPC and who have disassociated from their chapters for the week of recruitment to help you through the process.
+CPC ambassadors are undergraduate women representing the various sororities in CPC and who have disassociated from their chapters for the week of recruitment to help you through the process.
 These women have been through extensive training in preparation for recruitment and have participated in recruitment themselves.
 They are available to you as impartial listeners, guides and friends.
-Get to know your Rho Gammas because they want to help you make the best decision based on your personality and interests.
+Get to know your CPC ambassadors, because they want to help you make the best decision based on your personality and interests.
+CPC ambassadors will contact potential new members going through the recruitment process in August, prior to the primary recruitment weekend.

 Do I need to go to all the events listed in the recruitment schedule?

-While it is not mandatory to attend all pre-recruitment events, it is essential you attend events during the recruitment weekend.
+While it is not essential to attend all pre-recruitment events, it is mandatory that you attend events during the recruitment weekend.
 The objective of recruitment is to learn as much as you can about the UT Dallas Greek community, so you can make the best possible decision.
 If you intentionally miss events, you could be released from recruitment.

 Will all potential new members pledge a sorority at the end of recruitment?